ahoereth/featured-video-plus/readme.txt

 = After adding the URL and saving the post I do not get any video? = Maybe the plugin does not recognize the URL.
 Try the URL you get when clicking on share below a youtube video or the simple vimeo URL, which should look something like this: http://vimeo.com/32071937
 If you want to you can post the URL which is not working in the support forums and the plugin might work with it in the next release.

+= I activated local video support, how do I use it? =
+* Add a mp4, webM or ogv video to your Media Library
+* Copy the *Link To Media File* and paste it into the Featured Video box

+= Why do I get errors when uploading my video? = WordPress does not support HTML5 videos by default.
+I activated the MIME types via the plugin, but you might need to add some more settings: Take a look at this [post](http://ottopress.com/2011/howto-html5-video-that-works-almost-everywhere/).

 = What about other video portals? =
 Leave me a note in the support forums which you would like and I will consider adding them in the next release.